Edward Burkhardt: Wisconsin Central Transportation Corporation

-There was a "fiery 1996 train wreck in Weyauwega" prominent amongst safety problems that emerged during Burkhardt's tenure.
+The Weyauwega derailment prominent amongst safety problems that emerged during Burkhardt's tenure.
 By 1997 the WC stock price had peaked and began to decline.
-At the same time, the foreign holdings of WCLX suffered poor returns from 1997–1999.
-Management issues at WC became apparent as Burkhardt favored investment for the long term whereas Power favored cutting expenses; this reportedly led to frequent clashes between the two executives and culminated in a July 7, 1999, special meeting of the WCLX board of directors in which Burkhardt was asked to resign.
+At the same time, the foreign holdings of WC suffered poor returns from 1997–1999.
+Management issues at WC became apparent as Burkhardt favored investment for the long term whereas Power favored cutting expenses; this reportedly led to frequent clashes between the two executives and culminated in a July 7, 1999, special meeting of the WC board of directors in which Burkhardt was asked to resign.

-After a failed proxy battle, in 2001 WCTC and the former Illinois Central Railroad were purchased by Canadian National Railway, and merged into their United States holdings.
+After a failed proxy battle, in 2001 WCTC and the former Illinois Central Railroad were purchased by Canadian National, and merged into their United States holdings.
 The overseas railroad holdings were put up for sale, and have slowly been sold off.

 Honorary Consul

 In 1997, Burkhardt, while CEO and president of Wisconsin Central Transportation Company, was appointed by the New Zealand government as its honorary consul to Chicago.
-Previously, he had led the privatisation of New Zealand Rail during the 1990s and was chairman of Tranz Rail Holdings for six years, between September 1993 and August 1999.
+Previously, he had led the privatisation of New Zealand Rail during the 1990s and was chairman of Tranz Rail for six years, between September 1993 and August 1999.